jack-kelly/underscore-matlab/README.md

 - `each_deep` and `flatten` rely on some unsupported java hacks.
 This comes with the standard "This could stop working at any time" disclaimer.

+Testing is in progress.
 Feel free to submit bug reports or give suggestions.

+Jack Kelly 2016